systemoutprintlnhelloworld/CCBench/README.md

-# CCBench reproducible results code(fix after publish)
+# CCBench Reproducible Results Code (to be updated upon publication)
 <div style="text-align: center; font-family: sans-serif; font-size: 60px; line-height: 1.4; color: #272a2e;">
     <p><em>"If I have seen further it is by standing on the shoulders of Giants."</em></p>
     <p><strong>Isaac Newton, 1675.</strong></p>